Growth Trends for Related Jobs

 Applicants considering applying for the role of assistant director must hold a bachelor's degree from an accredited registered nursing program.
 Potential employers may require candidates to have at least two years' experience in a supervisory or management capacity.
 Candidates should also be licensed in the states where they are seeking employment.

-Nursing directors with at least a year of experience earn an average annual salary of $55,181, according to PayScale.com, as of April 2010.
-Nursing directors with more than 20 years' experience earn up to $100,000 a year.
+Nursing directors with at least a year of experience earn an average annual salary ranges between $80,000 and $100,000 according to ziprecruiter.com, as of 2020.
+Nursing directors with more than 20 years' experience earn more than $100,000 a year.